-3.3 Climate Change and Greenhouse Gas Emissions
+3.3 Climate Change, Greenhouse Gas Emissions, and the Social Cost of Carbon

-Greenhouse gases (GHGs) are those gases that trap heat in the atmosphere, including carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), and fluorinated gases.
+Greenhouse gases (GHGs) are those gases that trap heat in the atmosphere, including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases.
 While some GHGs are produced through natural processes, anthropogenic sources of GHG emissions include the burning of fossil fuels, solid waste, and biological materials; certain chemical reactions, such as cement production; livestock and other agricultural practices; land use; decaying of organic waste; industrial activities; and various household, commercial, and industrial applications and processes.
-CO_2 emissions make up almost 80% of national GHG emissions, and 35% of CO_2 emissions are related to transportation (EPA 2023b).
+CO2 emissions make up almost 80% of national GHG emissions, and 35% of CO2 emissions are related to transportation (EPA 2023b).
 Although natural processes like plant photosynthesis can absorb some anthropogenic GHG emissions, current production rates are causing a continued increase in atmospheric concentrations of GHGs, which may raise the average surface temperature of earth over time.
 Rising temperatures can produce changes in precipitation patterns, storm severity, and sea level.
 These impacts are collectively referred to as climate change.